 Nevertheless, feel free to read reviews and decide yourself.

-13 HOSTS THAT FAILED WITH UPTIME & SPEED:
+13 HOSTS WHO FAILED WITH UPTIME & SPEED

 We don’t recommend them as they failed in uptime and load time.

 Uptime?
 Average uptime is 99.93%.
 (14th out of 30)

 Load time?
 Average load time is 1426ms.
 (28th out of 30)

 They’re definitely not the worst.
 But they’re also not the hosting-savior the blogosphere would like you to believe.

 But their slow page speed, even slower customer service, nickle-and-diming, plus average uptime puts them below most other available alternatives.

 For commercial or business sites?
 Nope.
 There are much better options available.